 Figure 10: (Top) Current waveform is lagging the voltage waveform.
 (Bottom) Two waveforms (blue and red) are still following the current waveform.

-Figure 10 (top) shows us a different scenario where current wave is lagging the voltage wave by some angle θ.
-From the bottom graph, we can see that blue and red waveforms are also following the current wave.
-In other words, when current wave is phased shifted by angle θ, four sensor waves will also get phase shifted by some angles θ1, θ2, θ3, and θ4.
+Figure 10 (top) shows us a different scenario where the current waveform is lagging the voltage waveform by an angle θ.
+From the bottom graph, we can see that blue and red waveforms are also following the current waveform.
+In other words, when current waveform is phased shifted by angle θ, four sensor waveforms will also get phase shifted by some angles θ1, θ2, θ3, and θ4.
 Obviously these angles will be different from the original phase shift θ.
-But the sensors that are mostly influenced by the current wave will have a closer shift to the angle θ.
+But the sensors that are mostly influenced by the current waveform will have a closer shift to the angle θ.
 Therefore the difference (θdiff) between real shift and sensed shift will be small.

 However due to the presence of the sheet metal between the main lines and magnetic sensors, the phase difference (θdiff) between the actual current waveform going through the lines and magnetic waveform sensed by the sensor becomes a nonlinear function of magnetic saturation and permeability of the material.
-The surrounding magnets saturate the magnetic field and reduce the nonlinearity effect.
+The surrounding magnets built into our prototype sensor unit are intended to saturate the magnetic field and reduce the nonlinearity effect.
 As a result, θdiff becomes near constant and the transfer function predicts the phase angle with good accuracy.
-We will discuss the accuracy of this phase prediction approach more in the deployment and evaluation section.
+We discuss the accuracy of this phase prediction approach more in the next section.

 Visualizing the transfer function